xarray/osgverse/helpers/osg_builder/README.md

 # Build scripts for platforms
 osgVerse depends on OpenSceneGraph (OSG), so developers should first compile OSG with different GL/GLES options.
 A few common combinations of options to control OSG CMake results are listed as below.
+For OSG 3.6.5, third-party includes (like Google Angle GL/GLES subfolders) should be copied to %osg_build_path%/include first.

 #### OSG for GL3/4 Core profile
 * CMake options: (not in cmake-gui)